ShivamTripathi028/rak-chatbot-backend/product-categories/wisblock/rak11162/overview.md

 - Easy-to-use AT Command set STM32WLE5 and LoRa settings via UART interface.
 - Espressif AT command to set ESP8684 Wi-Fi and BLE settings via UART interface (same with STM32WLE5)
 - I/O ports: UART/I2C/SPI/ADC/GPIO
-- Long-range: greater than 10&nbsp;km with optimized antenna
+- Long-range: greater than 10 km with optimized antenna
-- Ultra-low-power consumption of ~5&nbsp;μA in sleep mode (ESP8684 powered down)
+- Ultra-low-power consumption of ~5 μA in sleep mode (ESP8684 powered down)
-- **Supply Voltage**: 1.8&nbsp;V ~ 3.6&nbsp;V
+- **Supply Voltage**: 1.8 V ~ 3.6 V
-- **Temperature range**: -40°&nbsp;C ~ 85°&nbsp;C
+- **Temperature range**: -40° C ~ 85° C

 ## Prerequisites

-To use a **RAK11162**, you need at least a <a href="https://store.rakwireless.com/collections/wisblock-base?srsltid=AfmBOopZc6hiRouDzzO5q0m5oX1p821fsEmv8clcSIVJmJvtxjafHXqS" target="_blank">WisBlock Base</a> to plug the module in.
+To use a **RAK11162**, you need at least a [WisBlock Base](https://store.rakwireless.com/collections/wisblock-base?srsltid=AfmBOopZc6hiRouDzzO5q0m5oX1p821fsEmv8clcSIVJmJvtxjafHXqS) to plug the module in.
 The WisBlock Base provides power to the RAK11162 module and includes the programming and debugging interface.

 :::warning
 - Make sure to fix the module with the screws to ensure a proper function.